mrustaa/ButtonClickStyle/README.md

       state: state,
       frame: .init(x: 0, y: 300, width: 240, height: 128),
       radius: 20,
-      addViews: [figureView]    // addViews - allows you to pass views / layers which you definitely want to use in the click animation only
+      addViews: [figureView],    // addViews - allows you to pass views / layers which you definitely want to use in the click animation only
+      click: { event in

+      }
     )
     btnView.backgroundColor = .yellow.withAlphaComponent(0.5)